vladimirlojanica/ideas/README.md

 These would be displayed as a overview style format in a similar style to that of a landing page for a product or service online.
 Each section above might be expandable (such as select a feature and learn how it works.) and linked to further information to learn more.

-An advanced user should be able to view the sourcecode of an application in a literate interface.
-The emphasis is of a readable view of the sourcecode as opposed to an editing environment to help the users understand how this particular application functions.
+An advanced user should be able to view the source code of an application in a literate interface.
+The emphasis is of a readable view of the source code as opposed to an editing environment to help the users understand how this particular application functions.

  * When I inspect a running application, I want to know all the technologies that are being used.
 The architecture, how the application is split into modules.
 What each thread is actually doing.
 I want to see state diagrams and workflows.
-I want to see the queryable services that the running aplication provides: perhaps those provided by IPC or over the network and the protocols.
+I want to see the queryable services that the running application provides: perhaps those provided by IPC or over the network and the protocols.
 I want to see what widgets are currently on the screen and what they are populated with.
-I should be able to jump to the sourcecode, application side and library side when clicking these items.
-I want to see what algorithmns are being used and visualizations of how the algorithmns work, perhaps leading to a [code journey](#code-journey).
+I should be able to jump to the source code, application side and library side when clicking these items.
+I want to see what algorithms are being used and visualizations of how the algorithms work, perhaps leading to a [code journey](#code-journey).
  * Encyclopedic entries are programs that take a state and generate a document describing the state of the widget, perhaps written by that representation's author.
 For example, a widget author understands the internals of the widget and knows how to create a visualization of how the widget functions.
 This content would be transcluded into the parent encyclopedic entry for the program.

 Goals: